 Culling: The act of exchanging a fish for one of the same species already in possession.

 Cusk fishing device: A device for storing line in a manner which is not free-running and is securely attached to the device and to which is attached a sinker, weighing at least one ounce, not more than 6 inches above, and independent of, an attached single hook for bait.
 The weight must rest on the bottom of the lake.
-Device shall be plainly marked with name and address of person using it.
+The device shall be plainly marked with name and address of the person using it.
 These devices may only be used on certain approved waterbodies listed on Ice Fishing.

 Fly: A hook dressed with feathers, hair, thread, tinsel, or any similar material to which no spinner, spoon, or similar device is added.